UKRN-Open-Research/t3-esrc/_episodes/resource-browser.md

 You should find the Browser intuitive to use, but ask if you're not sure.

 > ## Can you... `10 min`
-> 1. Find NASA's GeneLab
+> 1. Find the ESRC's research data policy
-> 2. Work out how many Humanities resources there are
+> 2. Filter for Social Sciences resources
-> 3. Find the data repositories which mention 'sequence' in their description {: .challenge}
+> 3. Find the text resources which mention 'metadata' in their description {: .challenge}

 The spreadsheet the resources are taken from is <a href="{{ site.ukrn_or_resources }}" target="_blank">available to view</a> and we welcome suggestions for additional contributions.